Lsp

 Fields:

-{request} (fun(method: string, params: table?, callback: fun(err: lsp.ResponseError?, result: any), notify_reply_callback: fun(message_id: integer)?):boolean,integer?) see vim.lsp.rpc.request()
+{request} (fun(method: string, params: table?, callback: fun(err?: lsp.ResponseError, result: any), notify_reply_callback?: fun(message_id: integer)):boolean,integer?)
+See vim.lsp.rpc.request()

-{notify} (fun(method: string, params: any):boolean) see vim.lsp.rpc.notify()
+{notify} (fun(method: string, params: any): boolean) See vim.lsp.rpc.notify()

-{is_closing} (fun(): boolean)
+{is_closing} (fun(): boolean) Indicates if the RPC is closing.

-{terminate} (fun())
+{terminate} (fun()) Terminates the RPC client.

 connect({host_or_path}, {port}) vim.lsp.rpc.connect()